auth0/docs/articles/product-lifecycle/migration/passwordless-start.md

 useCase:
   - customize-connections
 ---
-# Migration Guide: Use of /passwordless/start from Confidential Applications
+# Use of /passwordless/start from Confidential Applications Migration Guide

 If you are calling the `/passwordless/start` endpoint without proper application authentication you should: